Skip to Content

 Hang A Flag

-If you don’t already have a flag on your home, Memorial Day is a great day to hang one.
+If you don’t already have an American flag on your home, Memorial Day is a great day to hang one.

 We have a large flag pole with a huge 4-foot x 6-foot flag that hangs.
 If you do decide to hang a flag, keep the U.S. Flag Code in mind.
 There are quite a few responsibilities that come with hanging a flag and you’ll for sure what to honor those.